blaticslm/TinyNews/README.md

 ## App structure

-- 🟫Brown text: command/data from below to above
+- 🟫Brown text: command/data from below to above or same level
 - 🟦Blue text: command/data from above to below

 <p align="center">